numero2/contao-isotope-simple-erp/README.md

 --
 Most basic ERP system for Isotope eCommerce.

+An availability-flag `Available for sale?` can be used to mark products as available or unavailable and can be selected as a product-filter.

+An availability-counter `Quantity available` gives the number of items a product has left.

+Additionally css classes (`cssID`) "reserved" and "outOfStock" allow special styling (f.i. hide cart-button).

-When bought, the products "availability" counter gets decreased.
-If configured, products will be automatically suppressed once no quantity is available.
+When bought, the products availability-counter gets decreased.
+Once no quantity remains available, the product will be marked as unavailable and gets the css class 'outOfStock'.
+If configured (`Suppress on zero?`), a product will be automatically disabled once no quantity is available.

 If a product has a limited quantity configured the users won't be able to put more in their cart as there is in total.

-There is a simple message in backend which lets you know how many products are currently unavailable.
+Also a product with items in cart will be marked as unavailable and gets a css class "reserved", if there is no remaining quantity.

+There is a message in backend listing products, that have been marked unavailable but do have a non-zero quantity.
+(This can happen if items are or have been in cart and not yet sold.)

+If configured (`Suppress on zero?`), there will be another message in backend listing products, that are out of stock but not disabled.

+Configuration
+--
+* Make sure to activate `Quantity available` in your product type.
+* Depending on your needs you may want to also activate `Available for sale?`, `cssID` or `Suppress on zero?` in your product type.

 System requirements
 --